-The Mouse Imaging Program (MIP) is a large scale imaging resource supported in part through an NCI U24 grant.
-The resource provides the larger Harvard/MIT research community with access to state-of-the-art in vivo imaging technologies including high resolution magnetic resonance (MR), computed tomography (CT), positron emission tomography-CT (PET-CT), single photon emission computed tomography-CT (SPECT-CT), fluorescence mediated tomography (FMT) and bioluminescence imaging (BLI).
-The integrated Program also provides mouse holding facilities for serial imaging, surgery, anesthesia, veterinary care and imaging agents.
-Image reconstruction, 3D display, fusion, quantitative image analysis and server access are also available.
+The Mouse Imaging Program (MIP) is a large scale imaging resource within the Center established to provide the larger Boston research community with access to state-of-the-art in vivo imaging technologies including high resolution magnetic resonance (MR), computed tomography (CT), positron emission tomography-CT (PET-CT), bioluminescence imaging (BLI), fluorescence imaging and intravital microscopy.
+The integrated Program also provides mouse holding facilities for serial imaging, surgery, anesthesia, veterinary care and access to custom synthesized imaging agents.
+A pathology core is another integral part of the resource.
+Image reconstruction, 3D display, fusion, quantitative image analysis, deep learning/AI services are also available.
+All imaging archived and accessible via HIPA compliant servers.
 The Program offers periodic training and performs its own research in order to continue to improve existing imaging technologies.
-Imaging requests from investigators of the Mouse Model of Human Cancers Consortia and recipients of NCI grants are prioritized.